-The uni provides students and members of staff with children access to so-called "Child, Parent, Play and Study Rooms" (German acronym "KESS") at several locations on campus.
+The uni provides students and members of staff with

+children access to so-called "Child, Parent, Play and Study Rooms" (German acronym "KESS") at several locations on campus.
 Here, the children can play, crawl around or sleep whilst the parents work.
 The largest and best-equipped room can be found in the Linguistics and Literary Studies Library in the Schwaansche Straße (container building).
 The room is accessible during the library's opening hours.
 It is located on the first floor.
 There is no lift, but leaving your pram/buggy under the stairs is not a problem.

 There is a further KESS room at the Südstadt Library.
 This is accessible via a lift from the ground floor.
 A key card can be retrieved from the loan desk.
 It is much smaller than the room in the city centre, but there is a PC that you can work at.
-It is also not as suitable for small children due to the wall sockets.

 Another KESS Room is located at House 3 of the Ulmencampus (Room 117, 1st floor left, accessible via lift).
 You can request access to this room via your ITMZ Copy-Card, which is also a key-card, by e-mail or telephone at the family office (doreen.block@uni-rostock.de, +49 381- 498 1316).
 A changing table and toilet seat for children are located directly opposite.
 For those studying at the Faculty of Medicine, there is another KESS Room at the Campus Schillingallee (Schillingallee 70, Room 414, 3th floor).
 You can request access to it by sending this form to the Office of the Dean of Studies at the Faculty.